Ekitji/siem/README.md

 * Event code 5136 and 5137, AD objects.. look in to the fields: description, info and adminComment, if they have any plaintext passwords.
 * Using process creation events and look for sc.exe setting services security descriptor using sdset or sysmons registry event code 13 and checking the ACL value (in binary format of SDDL) and converting it to readable ACL looking for weak ACL permissions set on the service it self.
 * Do not assume that Program Files and similar admin-protected directories always have correct ACLs (Access Control Lists).
 It does happen that applications set incorrect default permissions and are far too permissive.
 CWE-732, CWE-284, CWE-276
+* SeImpersonatePrivilege token on "Network Service or Local Service" accounts running processes in user writable paths.
 * etc..

 ### Other types of vulnerabilities